ashish0kumar/tint/README.md

   --list-themes, -l
         List all available themes and their flavors.

-  --open
+  --not-open
-        open the recolored image in the default viewer
+        not open the recolored image in the default viewer

   --vesion, -v
         Check the version.